michael-collins/feeling-responsive/collections/_assignments/npr-comic-rendering.md

 - template: assignment-description
   block: assignment-a-description
   title: Description
-  content: In this exercise, you will practice modeling a character in a T-pose and
+  content: In this exercise, you will model an environment for your creature from
-    rendering using an NPR workflow.
+    the previous exercises.
+You will also set up NPR shaders, Freestyle lines, and use the compositor to achieve a comic visual style.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   title: Learning Objectives